Audace-class destroyer (1971): Electronics

 The Audaces were equipped with several electronic systems.
 They had an SPS-52 3-D radar, in the aft 'mack', a US model that monitored the air space measuring also altitude, up to 300 km; and a RAN20S, 2-D radar on the fore mack, an Italian model coupled with the other long range radar.
 The combination of two radars, one 3-D and the other 2-D was normal for a ship equipped with the Standard missile.
 The destroyers also had a single SPQ-2 radar for low-altitude air and surface search, and a 3M20 navigation radar placed in the fore mack.
 Both served for surface and low level aircraft detection.

 For fire control the vessels were mounted with two SPG-51 illumination radars for the SM-1/Tartar placed in the aft superstructure, three RTN-10x employed for gun control, one over the turrion, the other two midship in the aft superstructure to serve the 76 mm guns.

 For anti-submarine warfare they had a CWE610 hull sonar mounted.
 For ship defence, a pair of SCLAR rocket launcher for decoys were fitted.
 They were also capable to fire HE rockets if necessary.
 They had several others systems, for ECM and communications and a SADOC-1 combat and communication system, similar to NTDS.

 Despite the improvements in anti-aircraft warfare and in the ASW capability, there were still limitation and shortcomings in this new vessel design.

 The weaponry lacked a specific anti-ship missiles system, except the AS-12.
 Within short range, however, there were many systems able to engage naval targets: A.184, two 127mm and four 76mm guns, the Tartar/SM-1MR missiles in their second role (like many naval SAMs).
-There was not a real CIWS system on board, relating only to the massive firepower of artilleries, but at aft ship none of them can fire, so despite so many guns, there were still blind spots in the defence at low altitudes, covered (in the aft sector) only by Tartar/SM-1, not meant as anti-missile system.
+There was not a real CIWS system on board, addressed only by the massive firepower of artilleries.
+However, at aft ship none of them could fire, so despite so many guns there were still blind spots in the defence at low altitudes.
+Coverage (in the aft sector) was only by Tartar/SM-1, capable of but not meant explicitly as anti-missile system.